Performant-Labs/yui-angular-test/README.md

 > Example Angular 1.5+ (ES6 + Components) codebase that adheres to the [RealWorld](https://github.com/gothinkster/realworld-example-apps) spec and API.

+---

+This is a **MODIFIED**  version of the app that uses YUI 3.0 on an earlier version of Node.

+---

 View the **[demo application](https://angularjs.realworld.io)** or **[learn how to build the application from scratch](https://thinkster.io/angularjs-es6-tutorial)**!

 # Getting started